KGRZ: KGRZ

 Robert Ingstad of Grand Forks, North Dakota, purchased KGMY from Mission in 1977.
 The station was shut down for a month while new studios were built in the Town and Country Shopping Center—replacing the transmitter site studios used since the start of operations.
 The call letters were also changed to KGRZ, and the country music format was broadened.
 Ingstad then purchased KDXT (93.1 FM).
 During this time, morning host Dan Sollom—who, like Ingstad, was a Grand Forks native—did a regular North Dakota "joke of the mornin'" on his show.

 KGRZ and KDXT were sold to Wind Point 1970 Holding Company, which was owned by the S.C.
 Johnson family, in 1982.
 (The name likely came from the fact that the Johnsons' first bank was founded in a trailer in Wind Point that year.)
 The next year, the country format was jettisoned in favor of oldies.
 The two stations were then sold to Sunbrook Communications in 1986; Sunbrook opted to flip KGRZ back to country the following year.

 The country format's second stint lasted until 1991, when the station flipped to jazz music as "Lite Jazz 1450"; the unusual format for an AM station was intended to revive it and also a recognition that KYSS-FM 94.9 had taken most of the country audience in the Missoula market.
 Within a year, this was replaced by adult standards.
 The station then turned back to country by September 1993.

 Sunbrook sold its radio properties—ten in Montana and a pair in Wenatchee, Washington—to Seattle-based Fisher Broadcasting in 1994, with Sunbrook becoming a division of Fisher after the sale was completed.
 The present sports talk format was adopted by 1997.

 In a 24-station sale that was only partially completed, Fisher sold many of its small-market radio properties to Cherry Creek Radio in 2006 in order to fund an expansion into Spanish-language television in major Pacific Northwest markets.
 The 24 stations contributed just one-fourth of the radio division's revenue, with Fisher's three Seattle stations comprising the rest.

+Effective June 17, 2022, Cherry Creek Radio sold KGRZ as part of a 42 station/21 translator package to Townsquare Media for $18.75 million.